aircitizen/aircitizen/README.md

 ![aircitizen station for CN2 workshops](./photos/aircitizen-station-CN2.JPG "aircitizen station for CN2 workshops")

-We develop air quality measurement stations at [Fablab Sorbonne](http://www.fablabsu.fr) in Paris, France and animate participatory workshops (construction of the stations, measurements in a particular neighborhood, data visualization and discusson, ...) with citizens.
+We develop air quality measurement stations at [Fablab Sorbonne](http://www.fablabsu.fr) in Paris, France and organize participatory workshops (construction of the stations, measurements in a particular neighborhood, data visualization and discussion, ...) with citizens.

 ## Development